alex-toy/resdhift_P3/README.md

 ## 1. Purpose of the project

-The purpose of the project is to build an ETL pipeline that extracts data from S3, stages it in Redshift, and transforms data into a set of dimensional tables for analysis,and insights in what songs users are listening to.
-Data is modelled according to a star schema with fact and dimension tables for easy and fast analysis.
+The purpose of the project is to build an ETL pipeline that extracts data from S3, stages it in Redshift, and transforms data into a set of dimensional tables for analysis and insights in what songs users are listening to.
+Data is modelled according to a star schema with fact and dimension tables for fast and easy analysis.
 Redshift gives the opportunity to execute SQL statements that create the analytics tables from these staging tables.